To My Daughter

 True beauty is a wild thing.
 The Lord hid it among the trees and hills.
 It is a fawn's mottled back arching with its first steps.
 It is the stars that shine even when the sun is in the sky, diamonds arrayed for no eye to view.
 It is the lilies on the hills that bloom for their Creator, even when no one is passing by.

 There are a hundred lies that boys will tell you, chasing your love.
 Don't believe them.
 They will seek to use you, and your temptation will to let them, because to be used seems better than to feel useless.
 Yet you are neither a tool nor a toy but a woman.
-A true man will build you up, not use you as a prop for his own ego.
-A true man will give up himself rather than seeking to take as much as he can.
-A man will make you more – a boy seeks to make you less.
+A true man will honor your God-given greatness, not use you as a prop for his own ego.
+A true man will give himself up rather than seeking to take as much as he can.
+A true man will make you more – a boy will seek to make you less.
 Have no truck with boys; men are for women.

 There are a hundred lies the world will tell you about what you cannot do, and a hundred lies about what you must.
 Be suspicious of those who seek to put you in bondage and of those who offer you freedom.
 True bondage lies in having any Lord besides Jehovah.
 True freedom rests in loving Him and loving His world.
 If you are doing those things, you are walking in His will.